yjp20/prism/test-harness/README.md

 Run `yarn test.harness` from your terminal

+### Running a selected tests

+You can run one or selected tests using `TESTS` env variable.
+If you want multiple test files to be run separate them with commas.
+Use paths relative to the `./spec` directory.

+E.g. run `TESTS=parameters-ac1.oas2.txt,validate-body-params/form-byte-format-fail.oas2.txt yarn test.harness`

+### Matching test files

+All test files are matched using a glob `**/*.txt`.
+This means that you can:
+- nest test files in subdirectories
+- skip files by suffixing name with `.skip` or some other suffix.

 ## Adding a new test

 * Create a new file in the `./spec` directory.
 It can have _any_ name and _any_ extension, it does not really matter.